-It’s true that your snake can die from the knock-on effects of stress, so it’s not a health problem that you can allow to continue indefinitely.
-Pet snakes, such as corn snakes and ball pythons, become stressed due to their living environment and your behavior.
-But how do you know if your snake is in a stressful situation, and how can you de-stress a snake?
+Your snake can die from the knock-on effects of stress, so it’s not a health problem that you can allow to continue indefinitely.
+Pet snakes, such as corn snakes and ball pythons, become stressed due to their living environment and your actions, such as over-handling.

-Stress can kill your pet snake, so you need to take steps to make your pet feel more at ease.
-The good news is that stress in pet snakes is easy to resolve.
-It’s always related to something being wrong with their care, which with some simple modifications you can quickly correct.
+That’s why you need to take steps to make your snake feel more relaxed and at ease.
+The good news is that stress in pet snakes is relatively easy to resolve.
+It’s always related to something being wrong with their care, which with some simple modifications, you can quickly and easily correct.

 What are the Signs of a Stressed Snake?

 Stress doesn’t have obvious visual symptoms like other snake health problems.
-However, there are behavioral signs that your snake is unhappy.
+However, there will be behavioral signs that your snake is unhappy.
 This is your snake’s way of letting you know that there’s something wrong.
 The symptoms of stress in snakes include:

 - Your snake will refuse to eat, even if by their regular schedule they should be hungry.